 … and it’s no walk in the park.
-If like me, you’ve been reading the oodles of stats produced especially since the onslaught of the pandemic, you’ll know something about the toll it’s been taking on people’s mental health and wellness, some even forecasting a far-reaching impact than that of the pandemic itself.
+If, like me, you’ve been reading the oodles of stats produced around this topic especially since the onslaught of the pandemic, you’ll know something about the toll it’s been taking on people’s mental health and wellness – some even forecasting a far-reaching impact than that of the pandemic itself.

 - Why workplaces should urgently invest in mental health

 - Ways to provide a safe workspace and support staff